On this page you can find all of the orders and procedures that defines how the Parish Council conducts its business.

 General Data Protection Regulation

-The General Data Protection Regulation (GDPR) will apply from 25 May 2018, when it supersedes the UK Data Protection Act 1998 (DPA).
+The General Data Protection Regulation (GDPR) will apply from 25 May 2018, when it supersedes the UK Data Protection Act 1998.
 Significant and wide-reaching in scope, the new law brings a 21st century approach to data protection.
 It expands the rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on organisations to be more accountable for data protection.

-Accordingly, the Parish Council has established policies and procedures to conform to the regulations which are laid out in the following documents.
 Please have a read so you understand where you stand when dealing with the Parish Council.

 Standing Orders are the written rules of the Parish Council.
 They are used to confirm a Council’s internal organisational, administrative and procurement procedures and procedural matters for meetings.
 They are not the same as the policies of a Council but they may refer to them.
 A Parish Council must have standing orders for the procurement of contracts.